Auburngrads/stat-687/README.md

 - I realize that some of you may be new to coding or may have never coded before.
 Don't worry, you don't need an extensive background in R or \LaTeX to be successful in this course.
 I've created several demo presentations to get you up to speed and I'm always willing to help out when needed.
 The __[first demo presentation](https://afit.shinyapps.io/R-Installation/R-Installation.Rmd)__ walks you through the process of getting the R/RStudio tool-chain installed and ready for the course.

 - The textbook references a well executed package, called SPLIDA, that was originally written by Dr. Meeker in the S-Plus language (SPLIDA stands for S Plus Life Data Anaysis).
 The S-Plus language was later deprecated and replaced by R, so Dr. Meeker created an alpha version of the SPLIDA package, modified to run in R, called RSplida.
 By Dr. Meeker's own admission, the effort to port SPLIDA to the R language was rushed and incomplete.
 Therefore, I've been working with Dr. Meeker to update RSplida to an R package, currently called meekR.
 This package is based on the textbook and will be used throughout the course.

+A primary goal of this course is to ensure you have the tools and knowledge to develop **reproducible & dynamic** data products to present your research

+Each of these tools will be used ths quarter

+- R Project for Statistical Computing
+- RStudio IDE
+- Mathjax
+- Pandoc Markdown
+- HTML~5~, CSS3, and JavaScript (don't need to know these - already built in!)

 ## A Few Important Dates
 - No Class:   2 July 2015 (AETC Family Day), 3 July 2014 (4th of July Observed)